randomnoun/bookcase-ops/setup/SETUP-VAULT.md

 echo $SECRET_ID
 ```

-This is all you'll need to get the packer scripts running.
+This should be all you need to get the packer scripts running.

+When you get round to running those, you'll need to enter that ROLE_ID and SECRET_ID into the [../packer-ubuntu-kubernetes/vault-login-sample.sh](vault-login.sh) files.

-Once you're running ansible, you'll need to create more secrets for it; see [SETUP-CERTIFICATE.md](SETUP-CERTIFICATE.md)
+And once you're running ansible, you'll need to create more secrets for it; see [SETUP-CERTIFICATE.md](SETUP-CERTIFICATE.md)